Does your dog have worms?

 There are so many different symptoms that can appear when a dog has worms that anything you notice outside of the ordinary behavior of your pet should be addressed by a visit to your vet as a worm infested dog can become a very unhealthy, unhappy dog very fast.

-Left untreated worms can kill a dog so it is better to be safe than sorry if you suspect your pet might have worms or have been in contact with other dogs that might have worms.
+Left untreated worms can kill a dog so it is better to be safe than sorry if you suspect your pet might have worms or have been in potential contact with other dogs with worms.